dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 The Secretary is charged with forming a Communications Standing Committee.
 The Communications Standing Committee handles all internal and external communications.
 The Communications Standing Committee is expected to direct all relevant media inquiries to the appropriate campaign and/or committee leadership.

+#### Communications Director.

+The Communications Director is charged with forming a Communications Standing Committee.

+The Communications Standing Committee handles all internal and external communications.
+The Communications Standing Committee is expected to direct all relevant media inquiries to the appropriate campaign and/or committee leadership.
+The Communications Director is charged with performing or delegating all external communications tasks including but not limited to monthly newsletters, mass emails, graphics creation, and social media management.

 #### Organizer.
 The Organizer is charged with sponsoring and assuming ultimate responsibility for the actions and operations of select committees.
-The Organizer is a liaison between the Executive Board and select committees assigned to them.
+The Organizer is a liaison between the Steering Committee and select committees assigned to them.
+Four Organizers will be elected to the Steering Committee.

+All organizers will have the shared duties of hosting a quarterly New Member Orientation, and recruiting members to help execute the following tasks:

+At least 2 organizers will be tasked with overseeing internal mobilization efforts which include: (1) Cutting monthly lists of new members (2) Reaching out to new members to have 1:1 organizing conversations to plug them into the chapter based on their interests (3) Reach out to members w/ expired dues and (4) Lead Dues/Membership Drives.

+At least 2 organizers will be tasked with overseeing external outreach efforts which include: (1) Monthly nationbuilder/collective contacts data entry, (2) Follow up with new sign ups on a monthly basis, (3) Tracking tabling materials and (4) Ordering and printing literature.

 The Organizer is allowed two consecutive excused absences from meetings, with the expectation that they will appoint a substitute to assume their duties at the meeting.

-All members in leadership roles, including but not limited to e-board and co-chair positions, are required to undergo anti-oppression training that addresses anti-racism, socialist feminism, disability justice, and other topics critical to our collective liberation.
+All members in leadership roles, including but not limited to Steering Committee and co-chair positions, are required to undergo anti-oppression training that addresses anti-racism, socialist feminism, disability justice, and other topics critical to our collective liberation.
 These trainings must occur within the first three months of leadership, and failure to complete these trainings will result in leadership benefits, such as voting rights, being revoked.

 An ad hoc working group will be formed to further determine the content of this training and will present an overview of the final content, materials, and potential facilitators of these training sessions to the general body before being adopted and shall be reviewed every 2 years.

 This requirement retroactively applies to current leadership, who should fulfill the requirement within 3 months of the completion of training materials.

-The requirement applies to each new board, including recurring board members who may have completed past training.
+The requirement applies to each new Steering Committee, including recurring Steering Committee members who may have completed past training.

-#### Executive Board.
+## Steering Committee.

-The Executive Board consists of two Co-Chairs, one Secretary-Treasurer, one Membership Coordinator, and three Organizers.
-After September 2017 Elections the board will consist of two Co-chairs, one Secretary, one Treasurer, and three Organizers.
+The Steering Committee consists of two Co-Chairs, one Secretary-Treasurer, one Membership Coordinator, and three Organizers.
+After September 2017 Elections the Steering Committee will consist of two Co-chairs, one Secretary, one Treasurer, and three Organizers.

-The Executive Board must hold one in-person business meeting per month.
+The Steering Committee must hold one in-person or virtual business meeting per month.
 Business meetings must be publicized to the General Membership, and be open for attendance by the General Membership.
-Notes from each Executive Board business meeting must be made available to the General Membership following the meeting.
+An agenda should be made available to the General Membership at least 12 hours in advance.
+Approved notes from each Steering Committee business meeting must be made available to the General Membership following the meeting.

-If any officer misses two Executive Board business meetings in a row, a referendum will be called.
-If the Executive Board does not hold a meeting, it counts as one absence for the entire Executive Board.
+If any officer misses two Steering Committee business meetings in a row, a referendum will be called.
+If the Steering Committee does not hold a meeting, it counts as one absence for the entire Steering Committee.

-The Executive Board reviews all committee expenditures and campaigns, and agendizes such motions for ratification at the General Membership Meeting.
-The Executive Board reviews urgent committee actions that cannot be brought before the General Membership, and approves of such motions by consent.
-The Executive Board has 24 hours to object to urgent committee motions.
+The Steering Committee reviews all committee expenditures and campaigns, and agendizes such motions for ratification at the General Membership Meeting.
+The Steering Committee reviews urgent committee actions that cannot be brought before the General Membership, and approves of such motions by consent.
+The Steering Committee has 24 hours to object to urgent committee motions.
 If no objection is made, the committee motion passes.

-The Executive Board determines the allocation of resources to all committees.
+The Steering Committee determines the allocation of resources to all committees.

-The Executive Board may also recommend the dismantling of any committee to the General Membership.
+The Steering Committee may also recommend the dismantling of any committee to the General Membership.

-If any member of the Executive Board resigns from their post, the remaining Executive Board members will select an Interim Officer to assume the role until elections can be held.
+If any member of the Steering Committee resigns from their post, the remaining Steering Committee members will select an Interim Officer to assume the role until elections can be held.

-The Executive Board is responsible for considering and responding to all chapter requirements and action requests as dictated by the DSA National Organization, being responsive to such requirements/requests, and communicating these requirements/request to the General Membership.
+The Steering Committee is responsible for considering and responding to all chapter requirements and action requests as dictated by the DSA National Organization, being responsive to such requirements/requests, and communicating these requirements/request to the General Membership.

-The Executive Board motions need to pass by majority of the board membership.
+The Steering Committee motions need to pass by majority of the Steering Committee membership.

 ## Committees.